Anonoei/klipper_auto_tap/README.md

 YMMV.

 This is only known to work on QGL based printers, namely the Voron 2.
-If you use a different printer and want to help add support, please post create an [issue](https://github.com/Anonoei/klipper_auto_tap/issues), or message me on Discord.
+If you use a different printer and want to help add support, please create an [issue](https://github.com/Anonoei/klipper_auto_tap/issues), or message me on Discord.
 Please include Auto TAP's console output so I can try to fix the issue.

 **This module is under development**: Please ensure the calculated offset seems reasonable for your printer!